nikitagusarov/website_source/content/en/about.md

 * "*Researchers' networks and patent ambiguity*", M1, Nanoelec supported project

 **General Economics**
-* "*History and future of economic developpment of the European Union*", Bachelor Y3, Thesis
+* "*History and future of economic development of the European Union*", Bachelor Y3, Thesis
 * "*Perspectives for the Russian Federation on the weapons market of Africa in presence of concurrence*", Bachelor Y2, Thesis